Mayank-Prakash-Sharma18/math-english/content/english-intermediate/articles/types-of-articles.md

 #### Concept 2: Indefinite article with plural nouns

-'A/An'  should not be used with a plural nouns.
+'A/An'  should not be used with plural nouns.

 ***<span class="mak-text-color-incorrect">A</span>*** boys are playing. (incorrect; boys – plural noun) <br>
 Boys are playing. (correct)